 NEW ISSUE IN FOCUS: THE IMPACT OF INTELLECTUAL PROPERTY REGIMES ON THE RIGHT TO SCIENCE AND CULTURE

-The Special Rapporteur has decided to devote her next thematic report to the Human Rights Council (March 2015) to the issue of the impact of intellectual property regimes on the enjoyment of right to science and culture, as enshrined in particular in article 15 of the International Covenant on Economic, Social and Cultural Rights.
+The Special Rapporteur has decided to devote her next thematic study to the issue of the impact of intellectual property regimes on the enjoyment of right to science and culture, as enshrined in particular in article 15 of the International Covenant on Economic, Social and Cultural Rights.
+Her findings will be presented in two consecutive reports, to the Human Rights Council (March 2015) and to the United Nations General Assembly (October 2015).
 To know more, click here....

 OTHER ISSUE IN FOCUS: THE IMPACT OF ADVERTISING AND MARKETING PRACTICES ON THE ENJOYMENT OF CULTURAL RIGHTS